Size versus truthfulness in the House Allocation problem: Analysis of the approximation ratio

-The reason is as follows: No one can get better by the definition of $k$.
-If all the agents in $S$ can remain the same in $ALG$ compared with $ALG_{-i}$ (i.e., get the objects in the same indifference class in $ALG$ and in $ALG_{-i}$).
-The only possible allocation of $S$ in $ALG$ is reallocating all the objects matched to $S$ in $ALG_{-i}$ to $S$ again such that each agent gets exactly one object.
-If there is some extra object $e$ in $ALG$ allocated to agent $S$ in $ALG$, then $e$ must be allocated to some agent $j$ in $ALG_{-i}$, since $e$ in $ALG$ allocated to some agent in $S$, thus, $j$ can be reached by some agent in $S$ in $ALG_{-i}$.
-Thus, $j\in S$, a contradiction.
-All the objects in $C^{i'''}_j$ has been allocated to some agents in $S$.
+The reason is as follows: \piotr{no agent} can get \piotr{a} better \piotr{object} by the definition of $k$.
+If all the agents in $S$ can remain the same in $ALG$ compared with $ALG_{-i}$ (i.e., get the objects in the same indifference class in $ALG$ and in $ALG_{-i}$), then the only possible allocation of $S$ in $ALG$ is reallocating all the objects matched to $S$ in $ALG_{-i}$ to $S$ again such that each agent gets exactly one object.
+If there is some extra object $e$ in $ALG$ allocated to an agent from $S$ in $ALG$, then $e$ must be allocated to some agent $j$ in $ALG_{-i}$.
+Since $e$ in $ALG$ is allocated to some agent in $S$, thus, $j$ can be reached by some agent in $S$ in $ALG_{-i}$.
+Thus, $j\in S$, which leads to a contradiction.
+All the objects in $C^{i'''}_j$ have been allocated to some agents in $S$.
 In $ALG$, we will need to allocate $|S|$ objects to $S\cup\{i'''\}$ agents because some objects owned by $S$ in $ALG_{-i}$ will be allocated to agent $i'''$.
-This is not possible, a contradiction.
+This is not possible, which gives a contradiction.